bigtoga/Examples/Cloud - Azure/AZ-500/Memorize for the exam.md

 - Tagging is not an "administrative action" thus it will not trigger alerts
 - Disks for VMs are under `Microsoft.Compute/disks`
+- Just in time requires "Standard" version of Security Center, not default of Basic

 # Policies